Learning to Describe Solutions for Bug Reports Based on Developer Discussions: Generating Solution Descriptions

 \subsection{Models}

 We benchmark various models for this task.
 To represent the input in neural models, we insert \TitleStart{} before the title and \UtteranceStart{} before each utterance.

-\textbf{\CopyTitle}: Though the bug report title typically only states a problem, we observe that it sometimes also puts forth a possible solution, so we evaluate how well it can serve as a concise description of the solution.
+\textbf{\CopyTitle}: Though the bug report title usually only states a problem, we observe that it sometimes also puts forth a possible solution, so we evaluate how well it can serve as a solution description.

-\textbf{\SeqToSeq}: We consider a transformer encoder-decoder model in which we flatten the context into a single input sequence~\cite{VaswaniTransformer}.
-Generating the output typically requires incorporating out-of-vocabulary tokens from the input that are specific to a given software project, so we support copying with a pointer generator network~\cite{VinyalsPointer}.
+\textbf{\SeqToSeq}: We consider a transformer encoder-decoder model~\cite{VaswaniTransformer} in which we flatten the context into a single input sequence.
+Generating the output often requires incorporating project-specific out-of-vocabulary tokens from the input, so we support copying with a pointer generator network~\cite{VinyalsPointer}.

-\textbf{\HRED}: Inspired by hierarchical approaches for dialogue response generation~\cite{SerbanHRED}, we consider a hierarchical variant of the \SeqToSeq{} model with two separate encoders: one that learns a representation of an individual utterance, and one that learns a representation of the whole discussion.
-We provide more details in Appendix~\ref{app:hred-details}.
+\textbf{\HRED}: Inspired by hierarchical approaches for dialogue response generation~\cite{SerbanHRED}, we consider a hierarchical variant of the \SeqToSeq{} model with two separate encoders: one for representing an individual utterance, and one for representing the whole discussion.
+We provide implementation details in Appendix~\ref{app:hred-details}.

-\textbf{PLBART}: \citet{AhmadPLBART} recently proposed PLBART, which is pretrained on a large amount of code from GitHub and software-related natural language from StackOverflow, using BART-like~\cite{lewis-etal-2020-bart} training objectives.
-With fine-tuning, PLBART achieves state-of-the-art performance on many program and language understanding tasks like code summarization/generation.
-We fine-tune PLBART on our training set and evaluate its ability to comprehend bug report discussions and generate descriptions of solutions.\footnote{We focus on PLBART rather than vanilla BART because it achieves higher performance, as shown in Appendix~\ref{app:bart}.} Note that PLBART truncates input to 1024 tokens.
+\textbf{PLBART}: \citet{AhmadPLBART} proposed PLBART, which is pretrained on a large amount of code from GitHub and software-related natural language from StackOverflow, using BART-like~\cite{lewis-etal-2020-bart} training objectives.
+With fine-tuning, PLBART achieves state-of-the-art performance on many program and language understanding tasks.
+We fine-tune PLBART on our training set and evaluate its ability to comprehend bug report discussions and generate descriptions of solutions.\footnote{We focus on PLBART rather than vanilla BART because it achieves higher performance, as shown in Appendix~\ref{app:bart}.} Note that PLBART has a 1024 token limit.
+We use left truncation to keep the most recent content.

 \textbf{\PLBARTFiltered}: Since PLBART is pretrained on a large amount of data, we can afford to reduce the fine-tuning data.
 So we fine-tune on only the filtered subset of the training set (cf. \S\ref{sec:data:noise}), to investigate whether fine-tuning on this ``less noisy" sample can lead to improved performance.